noahrog02/noahrog02.github.io/_pages/about.md

 - **Stock movement prediction:** The goal of this approach is the same as direct stock price prediction.
 But in this case the machine only predicts if the price goes up, down or sideways for a specific time interval, which takes the burdens of price prediction off of the machine.
 In some cases it also provides prediction about the steepness of the movement.
 - **Portfolio management:** Portfolio management aims to have a fixed amount of capital allocated to numerous stocks.
 This basically comes down to a weight distribution problem, where the ML has to decide what stock gets what percentage of the capital provided.
 ML algorithms will try to find a correlation between different stocks and then readjust the wheights in fixed time intervals by selling and buying shares.
 - **Trading strategies:** Providing trading strategies that a human can use to trade in the market is another research area of ML in stock.
 The goal is to use ML to find strategies like buy or sell signals that a human can easily understand and use.
 There exist plenty of trading strategies already and this approach could improve and add to these existing strategies.
 - **Others:** There are some other use cases where the most common are order execution and market making.
-It is possible to use Machine Learning algorithms for large Buy or Sell orders of a single individual to make impact on price as small as possible.
-So called market maker are institutions that handle the transfer of stock from one individual to another.
-He may use Machine Learning to enable a smoother flow in markets that have high volume.
+It is possible to use Machine Learning algorithms for large Buy or Sell orders of a single individual that would have too much impact on the price of the underlying stock if volume is too low.
+The goal is to distribute the order over one or two trading days in a way that it gets sucked up by the market without making too much of an impact.
+So called market makers are institutions that handle the transfer of stock from one individual to another.
+They may use Machine Learning to enable a smoother flow in markets that have high volume.

 **Why use Machine Learning for Stock**